 From Montrose you can turn on Ashland and use it to get to Addison (you can also make a left onto Clark just before Ashland).
 Irving Park Road (IL-19), with four lanes, is said to not be as bad as Belmont, so it might be okay, but this is an alternative.

 Alternate Route #3 (for exiting): The city created an “offset centerline” on Irving Park Road making two lanes available westbound after the game; so this might be an easier route out than Addison if you’re returning to the interstate.
 (It’s a good idea to choose your parking spot accordingly for this, i.e. north of the ballpark.)

-The general rule is that the streets west of the park are the worst, so you’re better off trying to approach Wrigley from the north or south, and coming from the south is easier than from the north.
+The general rule is that the streets west of the park (heading towards the Interstate) are the worst, so you’re better off trying to approach Wrigley from the north or south, and coming from the south is easier than from the north.

 There are hotels near Wrigley that presumably would provide a parking space and save you the trouble of finding a spot, but you’ll pay a nice chunk of change for anything decent here.
 You’re better off staying downtown and using the Red Line to get to the game, or staying in Skokie and using the Yellow Line.

 Finally, if you’re coming from out of town, you’ll probably have to pay some tolls; bring a lot of quarters if you don’t have a transponder, because not all of the booths have attendants.

 OK, get all that?
 Now here are some of your Wrigley Field parking options, all of which have their merits…

 Wrigley Field Parking – From The Cubs Themselves.